mcfreund/stroop-rsa/readme.md

 # RSA of color-word Stroop

+Repository for manuscript
+Submitted for publication, 2020-10-21

 ## PIPELINE SUMMMARY

-For each analysis script, summarizes input (./in/), output (./out/), name (script), corresponding figures/tables/sections of manuscript, and purpose.
+For each section of the manuscript, these tables summarize relevant info regarding analysis code: file name (script), output (./out/), corresponding figures/tables/sections of manuscript, and purpose.

 ### Estimating Coding Strength \beta